EmployersLearners

 7. Become an apprentice with Multiverse’s Data Fellowship

-Without the proper support, learning everything you need to know to become a Data Analyst can take so much longer than it has to.
-Then, choosing a university path can cost you up to £9,250 per year just for tuition fees.
+Without the proper support, becoming a Data Analyst — or upleveling your data skills — can take so much longer than it has to.
+Choosing a university path can cost you up to £9,250 per year just for tuition fees.
+Not to mention the opportunity costs of taking a career break to attend a full-time programme if you're already working.

 8. Build a portfolio of data analysis work